ControlUp Architecture & Security Concepts

 - Historical data uploads.

-The ControlUp Monitor Service also uploads the historical data that is used for the construction of reports and analytics displayed in ControlUp Insights.
-For more information regarding the architecture and security measures for ControlUp Insights, please refer to the “ControlUp Insights – Security Measures and Procedures” document.
+The ControlUp Monitor Service also uploads the historical data that is used for generating reports and analytics displayed in ControlUp Insights.
+For more information regarding the architecture and security measures for ControlUp Insights, please refer to the “ControlUp Insights – Security Measures and Procedures ” document.

-A software component that collects performance and configuration information from the Hypervisor management web service, the XenDesktop sites, the NetScaler appliances, and the AWS regions via remote API calls.
-By default, each ControlUp Monitor Service is configured as a data collector which pulls data directly from the connected hypervisors (Esxi, AHV, Hyper-V, or XenServer), Xendesktop brokers, and NetScaler Connector
+A software component that collects performance and configuration information from the Hypervisor management web service, the CVAD sites, the Citrix ADC appliances, and the AWS regions via remote API calls.
+By default, each ControlUp Monitor Service is configured as a data collector which pulls data directly from the connected hypervisors (ESXi, AHV, Hyper-V, or Citrix Hypervisor), CVAD brokers, and Citrix ADC Connector

 In a production deployment it is recommended to configure a dedicated data collector which acts as a proxy for all other ControlUp consoles and Monitor services:

-Configuring a dedicated data collector is a best practice, please refer to the following article.
+Configuring a dedicated data collector is a best practice for increased performance.
+For more performance recommendation, see this article.

-The ControlUp Data Collector communicates with the configured XenServer via port 80 (by default) and also communicates directly with each XenServer pool member to pull the real-time performance metrics via the RRD API.
+The ControlUp Data Collector communicates with the configured Citrix Hypervisor via port 80 (by default) and also communicates directly with each Citrix Hypervisor pool member to pull the real-time performance metrics via the RRD API.
 By default, data collection occurs every 20 seconds and a read-only account is sufficient to pull all configuration and performance data, in order to enable VM Power Management, upgrade the user role to ‘VM Operators’.

-The ControlUp Data Collector communicates with the configured XenDesktop Broker via port 80 (by default) to pull configuration and performance data.
-During the initial connection, the data collector discovers all XenDesktop Brokers and saves them in the Broker's Failover List to enable data collection in case the first XenDesktop Broker is not available.
+The ControlUp Data Collector communicates with the configured CVAD Broker via port 80 (by default) to pull configuration and performance data.
+During the initial connection, the data collector discovers all CVAD Brokers and saves them in the Broker's Failover List to enable data collection in case the first CVAD Broker is not available.
 The data collector utilizes both the PowerShell and OData APIs to pull relevant data in Delivery Groups, Brokers, VDA’s, User Sessions, and Published Applications.

 - Edit Application Group Properties